-Financing Strategies: Funding has been identified as a very important factor to the survival of SMEs (Jimoh, 2004).
-Every business operation is financed through owner's equity, debt equity or the combination of them.
+Funding has been identified as a very important factor to the survival of SMEs (Jimoh, 2004).
+Every business operation is financed through (i) owner's equity, (ii) debt or (iii) equity.
 It is the sole responsibility of the owner to consider the features of the various sources of funds before taking the decision on the source or the mix of finance to be used for his business.
-Oyekanmi (2004) identifies the following as the different features of sources of funds;
+Oyekanmi (2004) identified the following as the different features of sources of funds;

-Type Features
+Туре Features

 Owner's Equity Commitment to the business.

 Debt Lower cost of capital

 Leverage the equity return

 Enforce fiscal discipline

 Preoccupation with collateral

 Equity Patient capital promoting growth

 Committed to the business

 Funds expansion

-Comparing debt as a source of finance with equity source of finance, Oyekanmi (2004) further listed the following as the major differences between debt and equity sources of finance.
+Comparing debt as a source of finance with equity source of finance, Oyekanmi further listed the following as the differences between debt and equity sources of finance;

-Table 4: Debt versus Equity Comparison
+Table 4.1: Debt versus Equity Comparison